What issue can we solve for you?

 The future of agentic AI—beyond 2025

-Numbers don’t lie: The majority of enterprises have not yet defined clear metrics and performance indicators for generative AI projects, and only 11 percent are building custom generative AI solutions, compared to the other 89 percent that are utilizing publicly available or prebuilt tools, according to a global C-suite survey from Publicis Sapient.
+In fact, the majority of enterprises have not yet defined clear metrics and performance indicators for generative AI projects and only 11 percent are building custom generative AI solutions, compared to the other 89 percent that are utilizing publicly available or prebuilt tools, according to a global C-suite survey from Publicis Sapient.

 Related Reading